 Stress is very personal.
 Knowing what makes you feel particularly vulnerable to feelings of unease can help you create new patterns of well-being.
-You may want to jot down what’s happening in your life when you feel stress.
+You may want to jot down what’s happening in your life when you feel stressed.

 With an idea of what causes these feelings, you can use management techniques to stop them from getting out of control.
 On-the-spot deep breathing for 10 to 15 seconds is enough to help some people from feeling overwhelmed by stress.